clairedeboer/bookbug_back/README.md

 # BookBug Backend

-A book discovery and review app where readers can keep track of reading lists and purchase books.
+A RESTful API built in Rails for a books discovery and reviews app where readers can keep track of reading lists and purchase books.

 ## Prerequisites